-Since May, they've been manning a stand at the outdoor shed space on Sundays, where they've built up great word of mouth on their food.
-That will be on hold during September, since YuYee is headed to Bangkok to pick up "smallwares" and furniture that will convey the utmost in authenticity.
+Since May 2018, they manned a stand at the outdoor shed space on Sundays, where they've built up great word of mouth on their food,"smallwares," and furniture from Bangkok that will convey the utmost in authenticity.

 "Our goal is to provide a real cultural submersion in the sense that we'll be serving exactly what you would have in Thailand," George says.
 "I feel like we need more of this kind of stuff.
 It makes Dallas a better city."